 Guidelines for Obtaining a High School Diploma in Under Four Years

-A high school diploma can be awarded by the Lower Merion Board of School Directors in under four years by attending regular and summer sessions at Lower Merion or Harriton High Schools or other accredited public schools.
+A high school diploma can be awarded by the Lower Merion Board of School Directors in under four years by attending regular and summer sessions at Lower Merion or Harriton High School.

 In order to qualify for a diploma as speciﬁed above, a student must: